rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 * a URL (`http://my.com/datagen/data.csv`).

-For FTP access, use RFC1738 for encoding username, password and file format, e.g. `ftp://user: password@server/dir/file;type=i`
+For FTP access, use RFC1738 for encoding username, password and file format, e.g.
+`ftp://user:password@server/dir/file;type=i`

 ## Protocols

 Currently, Benerator supports only file URIs for reading and writing and HTTP and FTP URIs for reading.
 Support of further protocols is possible and planned for future releases.

 ## Relative URIs

-Relative URIs are resolved in a HTML hypertext manner: A relative URL is interpreted relative to a 'base URI' which is the path of the Benerator descriptor file.
+Relative URIs are resolved in a HTML hypertext manner: A relative URL is interpreted relative to a _base URI_ which is the path of the Benerator descriptor file.
 If file lookup fails, Benerator searches the file relative to the current directory.
 If that fails, Benerator tries to retrieve the file from the Java classpath.

-Benerator recognizes absolute paths under Windows (e.g. `C:\test`) and Unix (`/tes`t or `~/test`).
+Benerator recognizes absolute paths under Windows (e.g. `C:\test`) and Unix (`/test` or `~/test`).

 When in doubt, mark the URL as file URL: `file:///C:/test` or `file:///test`.

 ## Importing Entities

-Entities can be imported from 'systems, files or other generators.
+Entities can be imported from systems, files or other generators.
 A typical application is to (re)use a DBUnit setup file from your (hopefully existing ;-) unit tests:

 `<iterate source="shop/shop.dbunit.xml" consumer="db"/>`